-The Setup

-- 1. Alice Bob and Eve none of you can move.
-You can only pass a cup of beans back and forth. - Our goal is for Bob to send a secret message to Alice.
+cup with lid handful of beans The Setup 1.
+Alice Bob and Eve none of you can move.
+You can only pass a cup of beans back a forth.
+2. Our goal is for Bob to send a secret message to Alice.
 For this to work though, Alice must produce a public key for Bob to use.
-So... - 3.
+So 3.
 Alice: secretly count out some number of beans place them in the cup.
-Don't let anyone see (except me) - 4.
+Don't let anyone see (except me) 4.
 Alice: put a lid on the cup and pass the cup to Bob out in the open where everyone, including Eve, can see the cup.
-We'll call this the public key cup.
+We'll call this the public key cup .
 (Remark that in our metaphor Eve cannot tell how many beans are in the cup, she can only guess.
-Typically for this the teacher might carry the cup across the room, or ask Alice to pass it to Bob right in front of Eve, or even have Eve hand it to Bob, or even have every student in the class pass it around until it ends up at Bob)

-- 5. Bob: pick a secret number you wish to send to Alice and add that many beans to the cup.
-So the cup now contains Alice's Beans and Bob's Beans. - 6.
-Bob: pass the cup back to Alice in plain view of everyone.

-(Again, the metaphor here is that we've just added beans to the cup, it's still just takes random guesses to know what's in there)

-7. Alice: upon receipt of the cup, dump out the beans, and subtract the number of beans you secretly placed in the cup in the first place.
+Typically for this the teacher might carry the cup across the room, or ask Alice to pass it to Bob right in front of Eve, or even have Eve hand it to Bob, or even hevery student in the class pass it around until it ends up at Bob ) 5.
+Bob : pick a secret number you wish to send to Alice and add that many beans to the cup.
+So the cup now contains Alice's Beans and Bob's Beans.
+6. Bob: pass the cup back to Alice in plain view of everyone.
+(Again, the metaphor here is that we've just added beans to the cup, it's still just takes random guesses to know what's in there) 7.
+Alice: upon receipt of the cup, dump out the beans, and subtract the number of bean you secretly placed in the cup in the first place.
 The remainder is the secret number Bob sent you!

-Verify that this worked with Alice and Bob - Did Alice correctly receive Bob's "secret message"?
-(Applause Applause Applause)
+1 : 6 that this worked with Alice and Rob.
+Did Alice correctly receive Rob's "ecoret message